 Harmonising CAMPs with the ICZM Protocol

 Taking into account the importance of the ICZM Protocol as a powerful tool for the sustainable development of coastal zones, CAMPs are seen as the ICZM Protocol implementation projects at the local level, i.e. as prototype interventions to assist countries to implement the Protocol.
-The already concluded CAMPs in Spain and (recently) in Montenegro, as well as CAMPs in France and Italy that are underway will take into account, in their follow-up stage, these new development contexts.
+The already concluded CAMPs in Spain, Montenegro and Italy, as well as the CAMP in France that is underway, take into account, in their follow-up stage, these new development contexts.
 The intention is to streamline and upgrade CAMPs to the requirements of the ICZM Protocol with regard to public participation, institutional arrangements and alike.
 A further programme - CAMP IIIs - should build in-country capacity and implement the Protocol at the country level along with thematic demonstration programmes to be agreed and delivered in partnership with donor or sectoral funding.

 |MAP-PAP/RAC.2015.
 Assessment of Coastal Area Management programme (CAMP)|